ImanBarjane/employee-attrition-analysis/HR Analysis.md

-The plot above shows the following:
+The plot above reveals several important insights:

-- very few employees who were promoted in the last five years left
+- **Very few employees who were promoted in the last five years ended up leaving** the company.
+This suggests that promotions may be a strong retention factor.

-- very few employees who worked the most hours were promoted
+- Among those who **worked the most hours**, **very few were promoted**, indicating that working long hours does not necessarily lead to promotion.

-- all of the employees who left were working the longest hours
+- Interestingly, **all of the employees who left were among those working the longest hours**, reinforcing the idea that overwork may be linked to attrition.

+---

+###  Department-Level Attrition Analysis

-Next, we could inspect how the employees who left are distributed across departments.
+Next, let's inspect how employees who left are distributed across **different departments**.
+This can help identify specific areas with higher attrition rates and may reveal organizational patterns or management issues.

 ```python